 Mostly I write about vaccines and GMOs, but I wander off into some other fields of science denialism that interest me.
 I love to bash pseudoscience of any sort.
 It’s a good sport, though sometimes a bit too easy.

-I advocate for vaccines because the science and the scientific consensus, based on the vast mountain of published evidence, support the fact of the safety and efficacy of vaccines.
-And it is not an attempt (fake or otherwise) at a grass roots movement.
-And I’m certainly not being funded anyone to write these articles.
-My sad 2-year old Nissan sitting in the driveway supports that claim.
+I advocate for vaccines because their safety and effectiveness are settled science, based on the vast mountain of published evidence.
+And it is not an attempt (fake or otherwise) at a grassroots movement.
+And I’m certainly not being funded by anyone to write these articles.

 Vaccine safety and efficacy is a scientific fact, so including myself or Dr. Offit or Professor Reiss or Orac in an “astroturfing” crowd is kind of odd.